tq-systems/meta-tq/meta-tq/doc/README.TQMa91xx.md

 ### Display Support (MBa91xxCA)

 Each Display can be used on its own by using the corresponding device tree.
-To allow reusage, the support for each display is separated in a dtsi fragment.
+To allow reusage, the support for each display is separated in a dtso overlay.

 | Interface | Device tree                                   | Type        ----   |